Dudley Zoo: History

 A miniature railway was added in 1938 with two locomotives constructed by G & S Light Engineering, of Stourbridge.
 The locomotives ran on a track about 1 mile long, carrying up to 150 passengers.

-In 1958 a chair lift was introduced to take visitors from near the entrance up the steep grass bank to near the elephant house.
+In 1958 a chair lift was introduced to take visitors from near the entrance up the steep grass bank towards the elephant house.
 The chair lift was opened on 11 May 1958 by the comedian Richard Hearne.
+In 2000, the chairlift was put out of use due to safety concerns.
+It was relaunched in August 2012 following a Heritage Lottery Fund refurbish.

 The zoo was bought by the Scotia leisure group in 1970.
 In 1977, the zoo went into receivership but was bought by Dudley Metropolitan Council.
-Finally, in 1978, a charity, The Dudley and West Midlands Zoological Society was set up to run the zoo, although the council still owns the grounds.
+Finally, in 1978, The Dudley and West Midlands Zoological Society charity was set up to run the zoo, although the council still owns the grounds.

 In 1979, the Penguin Pool had to be demolished because of damage to the concrete caused by the salty water.
-This was the one major original animal enclosure to be lost.
+This was the one major original animal enclosure to unfortunately be lost.

 On 23 October 2018 zoo staff shot dead an 8-year-old snow leopard named Margaash, after he had left his enclosure when a keeper failed to secure it.
 In a post to its website on 30 November 2018 the zoo confirmed that it was closed with no visitors on site at the time of the incident, and there is no suggestion that Margaash posed any immediate threat to any human.
 The zoo described the killing as "euthanasia".
-Protests followed as outraged locals strongly disagreed with the killing of Margaash, describing it as "needless killing".
+A backlash and protest followed as local people disagreed with the killing of Margaash, describing it as a "needless killing".